ScottCooper92/WhoDunnit/README.md

 You can add Whodunnit to as many entities as you like - including multiple entities on the same physical device.
 Each tracked entity gets its own config entry and its own sensor.
 Already-tracked entities are automatically hidden from the picker to prevent duplicates.

+**Renames and deletions:** If you rename a tracked entity's entity ID, Whodunnit follows the rename automatically - the sensor keeps its own entity ID, settings, and history.
+If you delete a tracked entity from Home Assistant, its Whodunnit entry (and any virtual device) is removed automatically along with it.

 ### Supported Entity Types

 The entity picker is filtered to domains that produce meaningful, actionable state changes: